cordero-cristian/FindAPStatus_API/README.md

 #### API Access

 Access is granted by Wifi Analytics and Automation for a specific application.
-A request should be sent to DL-NTO-Wireless-Analytics@charter.com.
+A request should be sent to.
 Authorization tokens should be protected and not shared between individuals or other departments.

 #### System Information